dvince05/debriefing2026/index.md

 **Location:** [Palestra Area 8, Matera, Italy](https://www.area8.it/palestra/)

 ## Getting there
 XXX.
-For travel arrangements please contact XXX
+If you need help with travel arrangements, please contact [The agency email]

 ## About
 The meeting will bring together friends, collaborators, and colleagues of Adi and Enzo for an informal and stimulating workshop covering a broad range of topics in modern cosmology.